thejohnfreeman/project-template-python/README.rst

 .. _Yeoman: https://yeoman.io/
 .. _documentation: https://project-template-python.readthedocs.io/

-.. [#] With the exception of some additions.
+.. [#] With the exception of a few additions.
 Most notably, the content of this documentation is not generated (but its boilerplate is).

 .. end-include